Werner-Staeblein/Project-2-modified-resubmit/README.md

 The content for this website has been written by Werner Stäblein and the authors mentioned above in credits for the Javascript questions.

-Readme.md file follows the structure of Readme.md provided by Code Institute **[Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template)**.
+The Readme.md file follows the structure of Readme.md provided by Code Institute **[Code Institute readme template](https://github.com/Code-Institute-Solutions/readme-template)** but my total content of the README is substantially exceeding the template and example provided by CI.

-The video titled "README.md - Manual Testing Write Up Overview" **[Manual Testing Write Up](https://www.youtube.com/watch?v=Q66HZgkDSOo)** by Kasia Bogucka made it easy to structure the README section on testing.
+The video titled "README.md - Manual Testing Write Up Overview" **[Manual Testing Write Up](https://www.youtube.com/watch?v=Q66HZgkDSOo)** by Kasia Bogucka made it easy to structure the README section on manual and automated testing.

 I also reviewed a variety of different Readme.md prepared and included in the respective GitHub profiles of Code Institute students.
 I tried to pick the best of all ideas and suggestions.